TosbackCgusBridge-Bot/CGUs-versions/Lexus/Privacy Policy.md

 This statement applies to the websites operated by Lexus, a division of Toyota Motor Sales, U.S.A., Inc. (Lexus) online.

+Lexus Personal Information Sharing Practices - 2014

-During 2013, Lexus shared Personal Information about our customers with SiriusXM™ Satellite Radio, Lexus hotel partners, Lexus Financial Services, Lexus Financial Savings Bank and our authorized Lexus dealers, where the information was used for the recipient’s own marketing.
+During 2014, Lexus shared Personal Information about our customers with SiriusXM™ Satellite Radio, Lexus hotel partners, Lexus Financial Services, Lexus Financial Savings Bank and our authorized Lexus dealers, where the information was used for the recipient’s own marketing.

 Information Collected